benporter/bash-examples/README.md

     sudo lxc-info -n hadoop11

-enter the console of the container
+enter the console of the container - like ssh into the box

     sudo lxc-attach -n hadoop11